GuidoGrogger/sudocu/README.md

 # Installation

-Before you start using this project, you need to install certain dependencies.
-One such dependency is `asciidoctor-pdf`.
+Before you start using this project, you need to install `asciidoctor-pdf`.
 Here are the steps to install it:

 ## Installing asciidoctor-pdf